Group lifecycle management

-- Discovering all group objects on all target systems (this actually has available for many years).
+- Discovering all group objects on all target systems.

-- Capturing and updating metadata about groups -- risk scores, business unit, owner (when not available on target system), etc.
+- Capturing and updating metadata about groups -- risk scores, business unit, owner, etc.

-- Requests to create, move, modify or delete groups across multiple target systems, including rich metadata.
+- Requests to create, move, modify or delete groups across multiple target systems.

-- Automatically calculating the membership of some groups (also in older versions).
+- Automatically calculating the membership of selected groups.

-- Controls over group membership, including maximum size, white lists (users who must be members) and black lists (users or classifications who must not be members).
+- Controls over group membership, including maximum size, white lists and black lists.

 Group membership management